 Accelerator #1: DB/BB Fat Loss Accelerator

-Choose a weight you can lift overhead for 10 reps.
-Perform each of the following in order, with no rest between exercises and without putting the weight down.
-At the end of the circuit, rest for 60 seconds and repeat for a total of 4 rounds.
+Choose a weight you can lift overhead for ten reps.
+Perform the following with no rest between exercises and without putting the weight down.
+At the end of the circuit, rest for 60 seconds and repeat for four rounds.

 - A: High Pull x 8